dell/karavi-metrics-powerflex/docs/GETTING_STARTED_GUIDE.md

 ### Grafana

 The [Grafana metrics dashboards](../grafana/dashboards/powerflex) require Grafana to be deployed in the same Kubernetes cluster as the metrics service.
 You must also have Prometheus and the OpenTelemetry Collector deployed (see above).
+To add the metrics dashboard to Grafana, log in and click the + icon in the side menu.
+Then click
+Import.
+From here you can upload the JSON file or paste the JSON text directly into the text area.

 | Supported Version | Helm Chart                                                |
 | ----------------- | --------------------------------------------------------- |